It’s that sweet cusp between late spring and early summer.

 For starters, the species of Sumac I’m most familiar with is a robust Midwestern version: Smooth Sumac, scientific name Rhus glabra.

-There aren’t many tinctures, capsules, or supplements of Sumac available for you to try at your local natural foods store.
+There aren’t many tinctures, bitters, capsules, or supplements of Sumac available for you to try at your local natural foods store (though I do make my own tinctures and bitters available in my shop).
 Thus hardly anybody knows what to say about it, even the majority of herbalists.
 But Sumac deserves its own attention outside the mainstream – and I just love an underdog.

 If you want to go out there and get to know this plant and its exceptional qualities, it will require a hike or a short walk rather than a trip to the whole foods store.
 Though you can find “culinary” Sumac, a sour, burgundy-red powder and popular Middle Eastern spice at some local shops.
 Experiment with that, if you like, though its effects and health properties are not something I’m familiar with.